REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Reasoning

 Prior research \citep{SelfTrainingElicits_MHK+25, TokenSkipControllable_XLL+25, TokenBudgetAwareLLM_HWF+25} attempts to generate shorter reasoning responses for supervised fine-tuning (SFT) or reinforcement learning (RL) to encourage concise response generation.
 However, this method relies on static datasets, the distribution of which may deviate from the trained model, especially later in training, leading to suboptimal results \citep{UnderstandingPerformance_TGZ+24}.
 Furthermore, the time-consuming data generation and filtering processes severely limit its feasibility as an online data generation solution.

-Towards these problems, another line of work \citep{O1PrunerLengthHarmonizing_LSH+25, DASTDifficultyAdaptive_SZH+25, L1Controlling_AW25} employs online reinforcement learning.
+To address these problems, another line of work \citep{O1PrunerLengthHarmonizing_LSH+25, DASTDifficultyAdaptive_SZH+25, L1Controlling_AW25, DeepCompressDual_LJH+25} employs online reinforcement learning.
 To enhance the efficiency of online data generation, multiple reasoning paths are sampled in parallel for a single query, with accuracy and length rewards used to encourage correct and concise responses \citep{GRPOLEADDifficultyAware_ZZ25, DemystifyingLong_YTN+25}.
 However, this self-iterative training paradigm can lead to unpredictable behavior.
 As illustrated in Figure~\ref{fig:case}, it can cause the LRM to completely lose its reflection capability, reverting to a naive chain-of-thought style, resulting in suboptimal performance on complex reasoning tasks.

-In this paper, we propose \texttt{REA-RL}, a reflection-aware reinforcement learning approach that integrates the strengths of aforementioned ones.
-First, we introduce a small \textbf{reflection model} into the online RL process to identify the first reflection position in a sampled response that is very likely to derive the final answer, and truncate the response to a shorter one for optimization.
-It enables us to perform both parallel sampling and sequential revisions, which has been demonstrated to achieve computationally optimal test-time scaling during inference \citep{ScalingLLM_SLXK24}.
+In this paper, we propose \texttt{REA-RL}, a reflection-aware RL framework that integrates the strengths of the aforementioned ones.
+First, we introduce a small \textbf{reflection model} into the online RL process to identify the first reflection position in a sampled response that is very likely to lead to the final answer, and truncate the response to a shorter revision for optimization.
+It enables us to perform both parallel sampling and sequential revision, which has been demonstrated to achieve computationally optimal test-time scaling during inference \citep{ScalingLLM_SLXK24}.
 Second, we introduce a \textbf{reflection reward} to prevent the models from favoring short yet non-reflective responses.
-The reward is calculated based on the density of keywords (e.g., ``wait'', ``alternatively'') that signal reflective thinking in the response.
+The reward is calculated based on the density of keywords (e.g., ``wait'', ``but'') that signal reflective thinking in the response.